zsmoore/grammr2JSON/README.md

 ``` javascript
 let out = parseArrow(arrowGram);
 ```
+Arrow can also parse rules that are using an arrow in the form of:
+`->`

 ## BNF ##
 BNF can take 2 forms, rules on single line or multiline